An overview of the current evidence regarding the effectiveness of face masks.

 - A study in the journal PNAS claimed that masks had led to a decrease in infections in three global hotspots (including New York City), but the study did not take into account the natural decrease in infections and other simultaneous measures.
 The study was so flawed that over 40 scientists recommended that the study be withdrawn.

-- A German study claimed that the introduction of compulsory masks in German cities had led to a decrease in infections.
-But the data does not support this: in some cities there was no change, in others a decrease, in others an increase in infections (see graph below).
+- A German study claimed that the introduction of mandatory face masks in German cities had led to a decrease in infections.
+But the data does not support this claim: in some cities there was no change, in others a decrease, in others an increase in infections (see graph below).
 The city of Jena was an ‘exception’ only because it simultaneously introduced the strictest quarantine rules in Germany, but the study did not mention this.

 - A Canadian study claimed that countries with mandatory masks had fewer deaths than countries without mandatory masks.
 But the study compared African, Latin American, Asian and Eastern European countries with very different infection rates and population structures.